xu-cheng/latex-action/README.md

 * `root_file`

     The root LaTeX file to be compiled.
 This input is required.
 You can also pass multiple files as a multi-line string to compile multiple documents.
+Each file path will be interpreted as bash glob pattern.
 For example:
     ```yaml
     - uses: xu-cheng/latex-action@v3
       with:
         root_file: |
           file1.tex
           file2.tex
-    ```

-* `glob_root_file`

-    If set, interpret the `root_file` input as bash glob pattern.
-For example:
-    ```yaml
-    - uses: xu-cheng/latex-action@v3
-      with:
-        root_file: "*.tex"
-        glob_root_file: true
     ```

 * `working_directory`